CAAPIM/Sample-App-MAS-iOS-Access-API-Geolocation-And-OTP/README.md

 ## Getting Started
 1. Open a terminal window to the top level folder of this Sample App (ie: ~/iOS - Access API with Geolocation and One-Time Password)
 2. In Terminal type: pod update    (If this fails try: pod install)
-3. Open the .xcworkspace (ie: MASAuthentication.xcworkspace)
+3. Open the .xcworkspace (ie: MASStockTrading.xcworkspace)
 4. Go to your servers policy manager or Mobile Developer Console if you have one, and create an app and download export the msso_config (https://you_server_name:8443/oauth/manager) [Visit mas.ca.com and navigate to the iOS Guides under docs for more info]
 5. Copy the entire contents of the exported msso_config into the msso_config file in xcode workspace
+6. In Policy Manager, import the policy tradePolicy.xml as /trade (
+    a.
+Publish Web API -> Enter Service name as trade and Gateway URL as trade -> Finish
+    b.
+File -> Import Policy (into your newly created api) -> Select tradePolicy.xml
-6. Build and Deploy the app to a device or Simulator
+7. Build and Deploy the app to a device or Simulator
+8. To trigger Login, Add any stock code and add in a value for stocks
+9. To Trigger OTP code, Add stock value over 10,000 shares